 Thanks to the generous contribution of an anonymous donor, students enrolled at the CUNY School of Labor and Urban Studies (SLU) are eligible to apply for emergency financial assistance.
 The YLB Fund is designed to help SLU students at risk of dropping out of college due to unexpected circumstances.
-The fund is a one-time award given to current students who are experiencing a temporary financial crisis in-semester to enable them to remain in school and it will be awarded in a timely fashion.
+The fund is a one-time award given to current students who are experiencing a temporary financial crisis to enable them to remain in school.

 - Temporary loss of job or income